How to Process Ingredients for Carp Bait

 Mechanical processing is the most common home bait treatment and probably the most overused.

-Finer must be better because the ingredient will mix more evenly and release more quickly.
+The assumption is often that finer must be better because the ingredient will mix more evenly and release more quickly.

 Sometimes that is true.

-Sometimes it is exactly the wrong move.
+Sometimes it is exactly wrong.

 What grinding changes

-This is why I prefer to think in terms of controlled particle size, not maximum fineness.
+Think controlled particle size, not maximum fineness.

 I would normally reduce particle size when the original material is too coarse for the manufacturing job.